 Cabarita Wharf and interchange

 The NSW Government is upgrading Cabarita Wharf and interchange as part of the Transport Access Program.
-Planning for the new wharf is currently underway and as part of the planning process we would like to hear your feedback on the proposed concept design.
+Planning for the new wharf is currently underway.

 Updates and announcements

 Consultation on the proposed concept design has closed.
 We would like to thank everyone who took time to provide feedback.
 All feedback will be considered and included in the Review of Environmental Factors.
 This document will be publicly displayed for comment before start of work is finalised.
 Construction timing will be confirmed as the project progresses.

 Consultation on the proposed concept design has closed.